FahmidulHaquee/WorldBankFrontend/README.md

 ## Introduction

 This project uses analytics from the World Bank to create an App that will display all the data for a given country (or two) for a huge array of indicators.
+Using the '+' button will open the option to search for a second country.
+This will allow you to compare two countries for a given indicator, or all of them.
+In order to search for all indicators, leave the respective field blank.
+Specific years can also be searched for using the 'To' and 'From' toggles.

 <img src="SearchPage.png"
      alt="Search page screenshot"
      style="float: left; margin-right: 10px;" />

 It contains a login and register system too, which allows users to create accounts in order to track previous searches, which can then be accessed from the Home page.
+Passwords are encrypted using the [bcrypt](https://deno.land/x/bcrypt@v0.3.0/mod.ts) package, and stored in a hosted database along with the salt used.

 <img src="LoginPage.png"
      alt="Login page screenshot"